Pension Plan Summary Plan Description

 12.3 Types of Reciprocity

 Standard Reciprocity.
-Standard reciprocity occurs when a Plan Participant is dispatched by a local IBEW union other than Local 6 to a job in that local union's geographic area, and the Participant authorizes transfer of contributions in accordance with the Reciprocal Agreement or pursuant to an individual reciprocal agreement with that local union's pension plan.
-Reciprocal contributions are first allocated to the "like" Plan (defined benefit to this Plan and defined contribution to the SFEW Retirement Savings Plan) up to the hourly contribution limit set forth in the applicable IBEW Local 6 Collective Bargaining Agreement.
-Any excess amounts are then allocated to the "non-like" Plan.
+Standard reciprocity occurs when a Participant is dispatched by a local IBEW union other than Local 6 to a job in that local union's geographic area, and the Participant authorizes transfer of contributions in accordance with the Reciprocal Agreement or pursuant to an individual reciprocal agreement with that local union's pension plan.
+Reciprocal contributions are first allocated to the same type of Plan (defined benefit to this Plan and defined contribution to the SFEW Retirement Savings Plan) up to the hourly contribution limit set forth in the applicable IBEW Local 6 Collective Bargaining Agreement.
+Any excess amounts are then allocated to the dissimilar plan.
 If the reciprocal contribution exceeds the amount required to satisfy the contribution requirements of both Plans, the excess will be allocated to your Retirement Savings Plan account.
-In addition, reciprocal contributions to be paid to this Plan are capped at the pension contribution rate provided under the IBEW Local 6 Collective Bargaining Agreement, with any excess contributed to the Retirement Savings Plan.

 Pro Rata Reciprocity.
 Under pro-rata reciprocity, no money is transferred between the two participating plans.
 Instead, Credited Service in each jurisdiction is aggregated by each plan to determine vesting and whether a Break-in-Service has occurred under each plan.
 If you vest under these rules, each plan will pay a pension based on Pension Credit earned in that plan's jurisdiction only.
-The Board has entered into a pro-rata Reciprocity Agreement with the IBEW Pacific Coast Pension Plan.
+The Board has entered into a pro- rata Reciprocity Agreement with the IBEW Pacific Coast Pension Plan.